AndreasChristensen89/cleaner-copenhagen/README.md

 * Markdown language for readme file

 ### Accesibility
-All non-text elements is marked with aria-label, and the contrast between background and foreground colors were implemented in color scheme.
+All non-text elements is marked with labels, and the contrast between background and foreground colors were implemented in color scheme.

-## Future:
-- Use semantic markup to structure HTML
-- Add 404.md description